christopher5106/christopher5106.github.io/_posts/2016-02-04-bidmach-tutorial.markdown

 # Run BIDMach on Spark

-Instead of running `bidmach` command to launch a bidmach shell, it is possible to run the same commands inside Spark shell in local mode, adding the BIDMat and BIDMach libraries to the classpath.
+Instead of running `bidmach` command to launch a bidmach shell, it is possible to run the same commands inside Spark shell, adding the BIDMat and BIDMach libraries to the classpath.

-To have Spark work with BIDMach, compile first in Scala 2.11
+To have Spark work with BIDMach, compile Spark with Scala 2.11 :

 {% highlight bash %}
 wget http://apache.crihan.fr/dist/spark/spark-1.6.0/spark-1.6.0.tgz